-Companies that participate in the GRA venture development program and other start-ups commercializing research developed at Georgia’s research university campuses are eligible for GRA Venture Fund investment.
+Companies that participate in GRA's venture development program and other start-ups commercializing research developed at Georgia’s research university campuses are eligible for GRA Venture Fund investment.

 How does GRA Ventures relate to the technology transfer programs at universities?

-The GRA venture development (separate from GRA Venture Fund, LLC) evaluates projects emerging through university tech transfer programs and provides milestone-based grants and loans to promising technologies, thus igniting the creation of new companies.
+The GRA venture development program — which is separate from GRA Venture Fund — evaluates projects emerging through university tech transfer programs and provides milestone-based grants and loans to promising technologies, thus igniting the creation of new companies.
 University representatives provide ongoing management and consultation to venture companies.

 Who are the investors in the Fund?

 The State of Georgia, private individuals, corporations and foundations.

 Who manages GRA Venture Fund?